sozu/py-pyracmon/README.md

 **DB-API 2.0**

-This library works as a wrapper of any kind of DB driver compliant with DB-API 2.0 such as *psycopg2* or *PyMySQL*.
+This library works as a wrapper of any kind of DB driver compliant with DB-API 2.0 such as *psycopg* or *PyMySQL*.
 DB operations are passed to the driver so that any functionality it provides is also available.

 **Automatic declaration of model types**